-Figure 15 and Figure 16 show that GJFO federal production has been consistently less than the CARMMS low scenario.
-For both oil and gas, first year federal production within the field office has averaged about 5% of the federal total since tracking began in 2016, with 2% recorded in 2022.
+Federal production within the GJFO has been consistently less than the CARMMS low scenario.
+For both oil and gas, first year federal production within the field office has averaged about 5% of the federal total since tracking began in 2016.
 Overall oil and gas development and production has tracked below the low CARMMS scenario, and air quality trends for the GJFO (5.3.2 Grand Junction Field Office Air Trends) generally indicate stable or improving conditions.
 Accordingly, the GJFO is currently meeting the objectives of the governing RMP and BLM's adaptive management strategy.
 Nevertheless, individual projects will still undergo site-specific analysis where any project close to residences could require modeling or additional analysis (beyond CARMMS, Regional Modeling Study, etc.) to show that GJFO is meeting air resource objectives.